This medicine is subject to additional monitoring in Australia. This will allow quick

 Step 3: Inject

 G) Keep holding the stretch or pinch.
-With the white cap off, place the pen on the
+With the white or orange cap off, place the

-Do not touch the purple start button yet.
+Do not touch the purple or grey start button yet.

 H) Firmly push the pen down onto the skin until it stops moving.

-You must push all the way down but do not touch the purple start button until you
+Important: You must push all the way down but do not touch the purple or grey start

-I) When you are ready to inject, press the purple start button.
+I) When you are ready to inject, press the purple or grey start button.

 You will hear a click.